 - I wonder if there is anything more we can do, to continue our work to end slavery?

 Including All Participants

 Be aware of vegetarians and vegans in your congregation and people with food allergies, sensitivities, and medical restrictions.
 If any of the children are diabetic or allergic to chocolate, provide an alternate treat for them to enjoy.
-Most marshmallows are made with animal products, so, for vegetarians/vegans, obtain vegan marshmallows such as those sold by Sweet and Sara.
+Most marshmallows are made with animal products, so, for vegetarians/vegans, obtain vegan marshmallows.
+Vegans can eat many dark chocolates that are made without dairy products.